phasorpy/phasorpy-homepage/index.rst

 The PhasorPy project is presented at the following events:

 - Leonel Malacrida.
-  PhasorPy library for open source phasor analysis of FLIM and HSI: present, future and some applications in biological fluorescence.
+  PhasorPy library for open-source phasor analysis of FLIM and HSI: present, future and some applications in biological fluorescence.
   `12th International Weber Symposium
   <https://www.webersymposium.com/>`_.
   June 15-20, 2025.
 Genoa, Italy.